 Education finance sets the foundation for what is possible in every school in the country.
 Education finance equity is critical to leveling the playing field for underserved students in under-resourced schools.
 But in too many states, the education funding system remains inequitable, inadequate, and opaque to all but a few.
 Even state school finance systems designed to reflect strong principles around equity can be rife with technical pitfalls or loopholes that jeopardize the realization of those principles for students and schools.

-How can advocates make these systems work more effectively in order to provide the necessary resources for all students?
+How can states make school funding formulas work more effectively to provide the necessary resources for all students?